 - Cap multi-character clips at 4-5 seconds; chain in post for longer.

-- Build a reference-image library per character so future shots stay consistent.
+- Build a reference-image library per character (and save them with names) so future shots stay consistent.